Photo credit: Tim O'Brien, MLA

 Application to the Master of Landscape Architecture program requires candidates to apply online through the Office of Graduate and Postdoctoral Studies website.

 All application material is submitted online to your WebAdvisor account except for the portfolio requirement which is to be sent separately via email in digital PDF format.
 Admission is based on previous academic performance, references, evidence of creative work, statement of interest, and background information provided through a questionnaire.
-All applications must be accompanied by a digital portfolio, statement of research, cv/resume, references and the completed background questionnaire.
+All applications must be accompanied by a digital portfolio, statement of research, cv/resume, references and the completed background questionnaire (the background questionnaire is uploaded as the "supplemental document").

 Applicants should note that the online application system can take up to 3-5 working days to process your account.
 Once your account is processed, you will receive an email with your login information and instructions on how to upload your documents.
 Please plan the submission of your application in accordance with admission deadline.